archivy/archivy/README.md

 ## Quickstart

-Install archivy: `pip install archivy`.
+Install archivy with `pip install archivy`.
+Other installations methods are listed [here](https://archivy.github.io/install)

 Then run this and enter a password to create a new user: